veebch/snooper/README.md

 - Housing (stl in /3d)
 - 2 x Foot (stl in /3d)

-Assembly instructions in this video.
+Assembly instructions in this video: